Master of Music Electronic Composition

 The genre of electronic music includes both classical and rhythmic traditions allowing an endless space for creativity when composing music.
 At the same time, it builds a bridge between two latter genres at the Academy.

-The MMus (Electronic Composition) degree course at The Royal Academy of Music, Aarhus, is a course during which students acquire specialist knowledge, skills, and qualifications to become electronic composers at the highest level and driving forces in music business.
+The MMus (Electronic Composition) degree course at The Royal Academy of Music, Aarhus, is a course during which students acquire specialist knowledge, skills, and qualifications to become electronic composers at the highest level and driving forces in the music business.
 The master's degree also prepares students for postgraduate studies at soloist or PhD level.

 The course structure has a constant focus on the Composition/Production subject.
 The main study area also gives the student options for specialisation in the theory or performance of electronic music or another relevant support subject, depending on the student's profile.